 With two teenagers under my roof, maintaining connection while also giving my kids space and independence is a balancing act.
 It requires knowing when to lean in and when to let them be.
-I don’t always get this right, but I’m trying to cultivate a level of closeness that provides the love and support they need throughout the teen years.
+I don’t always get this right, but I’m trying to cultivate a level of closeness that provides the love and support they need throughout their teen years.

 What do parents say that shuts down communication?

 When a child or teen is in distress, whether it’s sadness, worry, or anger, they need their parent’s love and support.
 Yet, parents’ first instinct is often to tell their child not to feel the way they do.
 We hate to see our kids hurting or struggling, so we jump into “fix-it” mode.
-Phrases like “don’t be disappointed” or “don’t be sad” escape our mouths.
+Phrases like “Don’t be disappointed” or “Don’t be sad” escape our mouths.

 Although well-intentioned, these responses invalidate the emotions kids and teens are experiencing.
 Plus, the knowledge that their parent does not understand leaves them feeling alone.
 Over time, the child learns that opening up about how they feel makes them feel worse.